fizzbee-io/website/content/tutorials/getting-started.md

 {{% /fizzbee %}}

-Run this code in the play ground, and compare the state graph with using the for loop.
+Run this code in the playground, and compare the state graph with using the for loop.

 {{% graphviz %}}